-Regenerate; to re-create, reconstitute, or make over, especially in a better form or condition. [ Dictinary.com]
+Regenerate; to re-create, reconstitute, or make over, especially in a better form or condition.
+[Dictionary.com]

-Regenerative medicine is the field of medicine that works with human tissue allografts to heal and restore the human body.
-Healthcare providers knowledgeable and skilled in this area work primarily with amniotic and placental tissue allografts to help stimulate regeneration in the body, eliminate chronic pain and improve patient’s quality of life.
+Regenerative medicine is the field of medicine that works with human tissue to restore the human body.
+Healthcare providers knowledgeable and skilled in this area work with autologous [one’s own cells] platelet rich plasma (PRP), as well as donor tissue to help encourage regeneration in the body and improve patient’s quality of life.

-How do human tissue allografts work as a therapy?
+How do human tissues work as a therapy?

 We have millions of resident cells in every tissue of our body.
 These help our bodies heal, restore, fight disease, slow the aging process and stimulate longevity.
 For example, if you fall and skin your knee, what happens?
 For the next two days there’s probably a wound that bleeds then forms a scab.
 Within a few days, the bleeding and acute pain stop.
 A week later, the scab may still look awful, but it’s healing.
 In two weeks, the scab is gone but the area is red.
 By week four, you can’t tell that you fell at all, and any signs of the injury have disappeared.